 dockerd -H fd://.

-There are many configuration options for the daemon, which are worth to check if you work with docker (dockerd).
+There are many configuration options for the daemon, which are worth checking if you work with docker (dockerd).

 - Image push and pull

 - Managing storage

 - Of course executing of Containers by calling runc with the right parameters to run containers…